A Woman of Independent Means: Critical response

-A Woman of Independent Means received praise for the performances of the cast, particularly that of Field.
-Tony Scott of Variety stated that "Greenwald, with the reminiscing Bess as his constant object, directs Field and the large cast with admirable skill".
+A Woman of Independent Means received praise for the performances of the cast, particularly that of Sally Field.
+Tony Scott of Variety stated that Robert Greenwald "with the reminiscing Bess as his constant object, directs Field and the large cast with admirable skill".
 Ken Tucker of Entertainment Weekly gave the miniseries a grade of B, writing that it "has a pleasingly diffuse, almost aimless structure" and "is stubbornly, intriguingly true to its title".
 Tom Shales of The Washington Post described it as "an absurdly lengthy parade of episodes, some of them admittedly moving, that fails to achieve any kind of meaningful cumulative impact".